Contrast-Security-OSS/terraform-aws-ecs-contrast-agent-injection/docs/BEST_PRACTICES.md

-# Best Practices for ECS Contrast Agent Sidecar
+# Best Practices for ECS Contrast Agent Injection

-This document outlines best practices for deploying and managing the Contrast agent using the sidecar pattern in ECS.
+This document outlines best practices for deploying and managing the Contrast agent using the agent injection pattern in ECS.

 ## Architecture Best Practices